BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 ## Spaces of (Im)Possibilities

 The prevailing zeitgeist today is technological.
 By this, I mean that while contemporary societies may critique the specific applications of technology, they rarely question its essence.
+While the general Western public acknowledges technological missteps, such as the industrial extermination executed by the Nazis and made possible by technological inventions, technological progress is seen as general progress.
+The misuse of technological tools is a matter of personal or social repsonsibility.
 The assumption is that humans maintain control over technology and can therefore determine whether it is used for beneficial or harmful purposes.
 Technology is often viewed as having both positive and negative effects, with its impact largely dependent on who controls it.
-Many people see technology as a *mere tool*, adhering to the notion that guns don't kill people, but people do.
+Thus technology is a *mere tool*, adhering to the notion that guns don't kill people, but people do.
 For instance, the *European Commission* states in their white paper:

 >Like any technology, AI brings opportunities and risks. -- {cite}`eu:2020`

 Janina Loh refers to this view as the *Neutrality Thesis of Technology* {cite}`loh:2019`.
 We view technology as something distinct from us, something we can command and control precisely.
-This view is inherently *modern*;
-The modern project is partly the emancipation of humanity from the harsh environment determined by nature through science and technology.
+If we understand the modern project as the emancipation of humanity from the harsh environment determined by nature through science and technology, then this view is inherently *modern*.
-In other words, technology is the means to an end that is our emancipation from nature.
+With this perspective, technology is the means to an end that is our emancipation from nature.

-This view requires a clear distinction between the *subject* and the *object* where the *object* is by definition, non-human.
+It relies on the concept of the *subject* as an autonomous entity ruling over *objects*.
 The *object* can be harnessed for good or evil, for the ugly or the beautiful, and it's our prerogative to dictate its usage.

 >[...] there is an idea that technology is in its essence something human beings have under their control.
 In my opinion, that is not possible.
 Technology is in its essence something that human beings cannot master of their own accord. -- Martin Heidegger